XeshSufferer/New-Cellular-Automat-Engine/Docs/README.md

 **Example**
 - Condition "001_p50" will trigger with 50% chance if the standard condition "001" is true.

+## Bug-Shooting

+**"I changed the settings and nothing is displayed on screen!"**

+1. If you set Delay to -1, you need to press Enter once for generation to start.
+The first iteration is always empty.

+2. If tip #1 didn't help and you're using JSON custom rules, you might have chosen non-implementable conditions.

+3. If you are **SURE** that the conditions are implementable, you might want to delete the `CustomRules` folder to reset all custom rules (**WARNING:** When deleting the folder, all custom rules will be deleted, and the folder will be restored with a template custom rule).

+4. If tip #3 didn't help either, you can delete the `settings.json` file to reset settings.
+After launching, the settings file will be generated automatically.

+**System.Text.Json.JsonException: The JSON value could not be converted to Automat.StandardRules.Rule**

+- You used an incorrect built-in rule name in the `settings.json` file.
+Currently available built-in rules are "Rule22", "Rule30", "Rule110".

+**Condition is invalid ({some condition in the custom rule being used})**

+- You used a non-existent condition in your custom rule.

+**Rule not found by name: {name of the custom rule being used}**

+- The custom rule was not found by the name specified in `settings.json`.
+A small reminder: the specified rule name must match the `Name` field in the custom rule.

+**Invalid example**

+- If you encounter this, you are likely a developer.
+If you are a developer, check the Examples list in the ExampleFactory class.

+## Performance Issues

+**Console simulation is unreadable!**

+- Reduce console text scale using Ctrl and -
+- Use full-screen console mode

 ## License

 The project is distributed under the MIT license.